oscar-bender-stone/honors-thesis/source/2_foundations.typ

         formulas?
 Roughly we want to say there is a proof of this fact, or posit a machine M'' that searches for a _proof_ of such a construction existing

+      - Motivation: want to _skip_ calculating M'.
+Maybe M is faster?

 - Transition: what is information?